-“It’s a good idea to check in with your financial advisor to weigh your options and talk about how the costs might affect your other goals,” says Marie Imundo, Senior Vice President of Mortgage Product Strategy, Global Wealth and Investment Management.
-Some of the considerations your advisor can help you think through as you consider your financing options: The interest on a HELOC may be tax deductible, as long as it’s used to improve the value of your home.
+“It’s a good idea to check in with your financial advisor to weigh your options and talk about how the costs might affect your other goals,” says Marie Imundo, director, Wealth Management Mortgage Strategy and Execution, Bank of America.
+Some of the considerations your advisor can help you think through as you consider your financing options: The interest on a HELOC may be tax deductible, as long as it’s used to substantially improve your home.
 While the interest paid on an LMA isn’t tax deductible, the application process is simpler and, because your investments remain in place, they can potentially continue to grow in value.
 In both types of loans, you draw only as much as you need, when you need it, and by borrowing rather than selling investment assets (another option you might consider) to pay for the renovation, you’re able to avoid any capital gains taxes a stock sale could create.

-The money you’re saving by working from home—no commute, no takeout lunches or happy hours with coworkers—might just cover your monthly payments on a loan.
-But don’t count on a big home-office tax deduction, says Vinay Navani, CPA, a shareholder at WilkinGuttenplan.
+The money you’re saving by working from home — no commute, no takeout lunches or happy hours with coworkers — might just cover your monthly payments on a loan.
+But don’t count on a big home-office tax deduction, says Vinay Navani, CPA and shareholder at WilkinGuttenplan.

 “Most of my clients decide the home-office deduction isn’t worth the hassle,” Navani says.
 “Where you can get bang for your buck, though, is office equipment.”
-As long as you’re self-employed, you may be able to deduct the full cost of work gear, a printer with a scanning function, or a stand-up desk like the one waiting for you back at that big office building you left behind in March.
+As long as you’re self-employed, you may be able to deduct the full cost of work gear, a printer with a scanning function, or a stand-up desk.